d-tear/CXTB_Internalization/README.md

 STEP 3) Measure nonbackground: use roi_recorder.ijm to draw ROIs around cells of interest.
 Note: when measuring nonbackground, output directory must be named "nonbackground_output"
 input:

-1) The randomly renamed sum projection images output from Random_filename_generator.py
-2) absolute path to an emtpy .txt file named "nonbackground_records_file.txt"
+1) input directory: type string, the full path to the directory where your randomly renamed images are located

+2) output_directory: type string, the full path to the directory where you want the csv results file and roiset for each image to be save.
+Must be different from input_directory. if background = true, must be named "background_output" else "nonbackground_output".
+Note that each analyzed image will produce one csv file and one roiset (2 files total).
+Thus, at any given time, the output directory will have exactly twice as many files as there are entries in the records_file.

+3) records_file: type string, the full path, including filename, to the directory where your records_file is located.
+Note that the records_file records the images from which you have already taken ROIs/analyzed.
+This way, you can stop the program at any time and then pick up where you left off.
+Note that you must create an empty records file before you run this code for the first time.
+Note also thatif background  = true, the records_file must be named "background_records_file.txt" else "nonbackground_records_file.txt"

+4) extension: type string, the image format (e.g. ".czi" )

+5) lineseparator: type string, used to identify each new line/entry in records_file (e.g. "\n" )

+6) background: type boolean, if True, output_directory must be named "background_directory", else "nonbackground_directory"

+7) channel: type int, the specific channel where you are taking measuremenets.
+Should be the same for both background and nonbackground measurments.

 output:
 Each image ouputs
 1) a csv file of measurements for each of its ROIs.
 2) an ROIset containing the ROIs for that image.

 ------------------------------------------------------------------------------------------------------------------------------
 STEP 4) Measure background: use roi_recorder.ijm to draw ROIs around empty spaces in the channel of interest.
+To be accuarate, draw at least 3 background ROIs.
 Note: when measuring background, output directory must be named "background_output"
-input:
-1) The randomly renamed sum projection images output from Random_filename_generator.py (the same images you measured nonbackground)
-2) absolute path to an emtpy .txt file named "background_records_file.txt"
-output:
+input: Excatly the same as for STEP 3, EXCEPT: if you are measuring background, your output directory must be named background_output and your records file must be named "background_records_file.txt"

+output: The same as in STEP 3.
 Each image outputs
 1) a csv file of measurements for each of its ROIs.
 2) an ROIset containing the ROIs for that image.